symanteve/2019-spring-gt/README.md

 `next_permutation(_BidirectionalIterator __first, _BidirectionalIterator __last, _Compare __comp)`
 `prev_permutation(_BidirectionalIterator __first, _BidirectionalIterator __last, _Compare __comp)`

+The positive degree and negative degree nodes are stored in a vector respectively.

-There are no needed to permutate both positive degree and negative degree nodes.
-One kind is enough.
+There are no needed to permutate both positive degree and negative degree vector.
+Choose either one is enough.

 The final goal is to find the combination with the least weight.